Down to Earth candle glowing beside a bed in a softly lit bedroom, creating a cozy and calming nighttime atmosphere

 • Blow out your candle slowly while taking one deep breath

-• Repeat a grounding affirmation
+• Repeat a calming affirmation

 Example affirmation: